Two students were discussing on the subject

 WHAT TO EXPECT IN THE LEARNING SUPPORT PROGRAM

-Since the late 1960s, Marist College has enrolled students with diverse special educational needs, believing their similarities to other college students to be greater than their differences.
+Since the late 1960s, Marist University has enrolled students with diverse special educational needs, believing their similarities to other college students to be greater than their differences.
 In 1982, the Office of Accommodations and Accessibility formally began its Learning Support Program.
 The Learning Support Program focuses on the development and use of strategies that will promote independence and personal success.

-- Undergraduate Marist Admission application
+Undergraduate Marist Admission application

 - Common application

-- Marist Learning Support Program application
+Marist Learning Support Program application

 All applicants must submit the following information directly to the Office of Accommodations and Accessibility via U.S. Mail by the appropriate application deadline:

-- LSP application fee of $25 –non-refundable - pay online.
+- LSP application fee of $25 –non-refundable - pay online

 - An essay as specified on the LSP application